rithmschool/outcomes_curriculum/front_end_essentials.md

 #### Intermediate JS - these are must knows for interviews, but make sure there is 100% confidence in the topics above before continuing here

-- testing with JavaScript (mocha/chai)
+- testing with JavaScript (mocha/chai, jasmine, or jest)
 - reduce
 - promises
 - es2015 (arrow functions, let/const, class keyword, destructuring, object shorthand notation)